alloy-org/bullet-journal/README.md

 - `appOption` triggering the plugin via the quick open menu will open a sidebar embed for the plugin
 - `renderEmbed` handles rendering the sidebar embed, rendering this application in the sidebar
+- `onEmbedCall` called when `window.callAmplenotePlugin` is called from the embed code in this project

+The `renderEmbed` action output by this plugin can remain unchanged in the final plugin, but it's likely that the `appOption` and `onEmbedCall` actions will need to be customized to fit the needs of the final plugin.

 # Development